-Participants were sourced via Prolific, with invitations sent to potentially eligible participants based on the inclusion criteria and their demographic characteristics as collected by Prolific.
+Participants were sourced via Prolific, with invitations sent by the researchers to potentially eligible participants based on the inclusion criteria and their demographic characteristics as collected by Prolific.
 Interested participants first completed an eligibility screening questionnaire to confirm they met the above inclusion criteria before proceeding to the main survey and the optional substudy survey.